How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

 Option 3: The Hybrid (Skill + Proficiency Level)

-Use proficiency indicators (Expert, Advanced, Intermediate, Beginner) — but only for roles where skill levels matter (technical roles, consulting).
+Use plain-text proficiency labels — but only for technical or consulting roles where skill depth matters.

-⚠️ Warning: Do NOT use progress bars, stars, or circles.
-ATS systems cannot parse graphical proficiency indicators.
-Use plain text only.
+Warning: No progress bars.
+No stars.
+No circles.
+ATS systems cannot parse graphical indicators.
+Use text only: Expert, Advanced, Intermediate, Beginner.

 100+ Skills by Profession: Copy-Paste Ready Examples